WHO WE ARE

 Every Delaware student (K-12) is given a good education that includes advanced knowledge and critical thinking needed to achieve their maximum potential and success in life.

-Nancy Mercante spent most of her career as an executive in corporate communications for major companies in the financial, pharmaceutical and telecommunications industries.
-Nancy earned a bachelor’s in mass communication from the University of South Florida and master’s from the University of Wisconsin.
+Nancy Mercante is a retired executive who managed corporate communications for major companies in the financial, pharmaceutical and telecommunications industries.
+She earned a bachelor’s in mass communication from the University of South Florida and master’s from the University of Wisconsin-Madison.
 She remembers fondly the teachers in her life who guided her to do her best and achieve more than she ever thought she could.
-She wants other kids to have the same experience.
+She wants all kids to have access to that same experience.
 The life lesson she learned is that one’s history does not define one’s future.